[Solved] How To Get Water Out Of Charging Port

 What Will You See If Water Is Still In Your Charging Port

 Modern Android and Apple devices are designed with moisture sensors.
-They notify you immediately after they detect moisture from your device's phone port, USB cable, headset jack, or lightning cable.
+They notify you after they detect moisture from your phone's charging port, USB cable, headset jack, or Lightning/USB-C cable.
 Here's how:

 For iPhone

-• Charging not available: This notification appears if you connect your iPhone to a charger and liquid is detected.
+• Charging not available: This notification appears if you connect your iPhone to a charger and liquid is detected in the connector or on the cable.

 • Charging not available alert